greatexpectationslabs/tutorial-gx-in-the-data-pipeline/README.md

 * **Postgres**.
 The containerized Postgres database hosts the sample data used by the tutorial cookbooks and pipelines.

-Cookbooks that feature GX Cloud-based data validation workflows connect to your GX Cloud organization.
+Cookbook 3 features GX Cloud-based data validation workflow that connects to your GX Cloud organization.

 ## Tutorial data